muftring/iu-netsci/topics/power-law-distribution.md

 In normal distribution there is a characteristic scale which is defined by the mean ($\mu$) and the variance ($\sigma$) -- or standard deviation.

+## Examples:

+### Power Law
+> These are some examples of distributions in nature or society that follow heavy-tailed, fat-tailed, or power-law distributions

+1. Taylor's law which describes the spatial clustering of organisms; this law relates the variance of the number of individuals of a species per unit area of habitat to the corresponding mean by a power law relationship
+2. The Red Queen hypothesis
+3. Pink Noise

+### Non Power Law
+> And several that do not.

+1. Human physical characteristics like height and weight; these tend to follow a Normal distribution
+2. ???

+### Discussion Remarks
+> Are there any patterns in these two sets?
+Are there any common properties shared by each of the set?

 ## Review
 | Question | Answer |